 Getting rid of the adobe

 You need to soak the s!^% out of it.
 Pun intended!
-It takes some time to soak it out but here is the prescription: Add 1 cup of borax and 1 cup of dawn dish soap, and fill the tank full of freshwater.
+It takes some time to soak it out, but here is the prescription: Add 1 cup of borax and 1 cup of dawn dish soap, and fill the tank full of freshwater.
 Let it soak for at least a week, and two is better!
 We are softening the hard poop layer on the bottom and sides of the tank.
 This can take some time, so like I mentioned, the longer you can soak it, the better.
 If the tanks start stinking while you are soaking them, add an additional 1/4 to 1/2 cup of borax.
 The smell will disappear nearly instantly.

-So when you are finished soaking, take it to the dump station, dump, and flush the tank.
+So when you are finished soaking, take it to the dump station, dump it, and flush the tank.
 Doing this in the middle of the week, you’re less likely to find the dump station busy.
 Or have to be self-conscious about taking too much time flushing your tank while others are waiting to use the station.
 Don’t cheat on the flushing.
 It is important to wash away the layers that have been softened enough to flush away before you start the cycle again.
 It may take two or three cycles of soaking and flushing to get the tank back in sound working order.
 The flush is super important, and you need to do it properly.

 Flushing your holding tanks properly keeps your level sensors working properly

 To keep your RV’s holding tank level sensors working properly, let’s talk about how to flush your holding tanks.
 The grey tank is easy.
-Using a bucket or garbage can, dump some water down the drain after the tank is empty and the drain valve is still open to flush out the tank’s bottom.
-You want to do this because there is a think milky sludge that will remain in the tank and cause odor problems.
+Using a bucket or garbage can dump some water down the drain after the tank is empty and the drain valve is still open to flush out the tank’s bottom.
+You want to do this because there is thick milky sludge that will remain in the tank and cause odor problems.
 Do this a couple of times, and you should be good to go.
 See the video I shared with you earlier in this article for detailed instructions on cleaning your RVs grey tank.

 On the black tank, you must have some kind of flushing system.
-Many RV’s have them installed in the black tank.
+Many RVs have them installed in the black tank.
 If your RV does not have a built-in system, you need to get one of these hand wands.
 The one to the right is the best one for the money I have found today.
 It is essential to flush the tank properly to get it working correctly.

 When you’re flushing the tank, leave the drain valve closed and fill the tank to about 1/3 capacity.
 Then open the drain and repeat.
-Repeat the flush cycle of filling it 1/3rd full and then dumping till it is relatively clear, like this.
+Repeat the flush cycle of filling it 1/3rd full and then dumping it till it is relatively clear, like this.